Trupanion vs. Embrace

 So, how does Embrace's “pet insurance” stack up to Trupanion’s medical insurance?

-We don't restrict coverage for unlucky pets
+We don't punish unlucky pets

 There’s an interesting restriction that Embrace has in their coverage, and many pet owners might not realize it’s an issue as it’s not actually in the policy.
-If your pet has been diagnosed with or shown symptoms of diabetes, Cushing’s disease, Addison’s disease, feline leukemia virus, or feline immunodeficiency virus before enrolling with Embrace, you will not receive the full coverage for any new illnesses and injuries, instead you are only entitled to Embrace’s "Accident Only" plan, that just covers future injuries.
+In some states, if your pet has been diagnosed with or shown symptoms of diabetes, Cushing’s disease, Addison’s disease, feline leukemia virus, or feline immunodeficiency virus before enrolling with Embrace, you will not receive the full coverage for any new illnesses and injuries, instead you are only entitled to Embrace’s "Accident Only" plan, that just covers future injuries.
 That means no new illnesses your pet may need treatment for will be covered.

 The importance of this restriction is paramount.
 If your pet has diabetes, that doesn’t mean that they may not be diagnosed with another unrelated illness, like allergies or arthritis.
 And unfortunately, you won’t have any coverage for that.
 Why should your pet be penalized with restricted coverage just because they are unlucky?